Unit Synopsis

 Every unit is reviewed for enhancement each year.
 At the most recent review, the following staff and student feedback items were identified and recommendations were made.

-The teaching staff in the future offerings of this unit will be encouraged to utilise more learning and teaching materials related to digital marketing.
+The teaching staff in the future offerings of this unit will be encouraged to further refine the contents involved in the unit so that they could be more relevant to the contemporary practices or theories related to (digital) marketing.

 This recommendation has been implemented.

-The teaching staff in the future offerings of this unit will be encouraged to incorporate the learning and teaching materials related to the application of machine learning to marketing.
+The teaching staff in the future offerings of this unit will be encouraged to provide students assessment feedback that is constructive, easily understandable, and beneficial to students' learning.

 This recommendation has been implemented.